jamessouth/paint-demo/art.md

   font-size: 3em;
 }
 ```
 A second workaround for the Chrome bug is to use pseudo-content on the body, but then the polyfill doesn't work.
-A third workaround would be to set custom properties on the body anyway, then in the worklet, test for the presence of props.
+A third workaround is to set custom properties on the body anyway, then in the worklet, test for the presence of props.
 If they're not there (as will be the case with Chrome), set a default value.
 Anyway, let's get to the worklet!

 In our worklet class we can create static helper methods for use in the `paint` method, where we do our drawing.
 The `paint` method takes 1 to 4 arguments: the canvas context (`ctx`) on which you call the drawing methods, the dimensions of the element you are drawing on, which we can just destructure as `{ width, height }`, `props` which gives you access to CSS custom properties, and lastly an `args` array that holds arguments passed in when you call the paint worklet from CSS, like `paint(workletName, arg1, arg2)`.
 As of right now there is no support anywhere for args 😭.
 ```javascript